See satellite image

 Satellite imagery is an essential tool for researchers, scientists and geographers who want to study the Earth's surface from a bird's eye view.

-There are different types of satellite imagery available today including Landsat, Panoramio and Google Earth.
+There are different types of satellite imagery available today, including Landsat, Panoramio, and Google Earth.

 Landsat is a dataset created by NASA that contains satellite images of the Earth's surface taken over several decades.